Additional writing by Michelle Norton

 Quitting paying interest is one of the smartest personal finance moves you can make.

 Still want a credit card – but don’t want high interest?

-- The KiwiSaver gold dust trick: Half and hour’s work can make you hundreds of thousands of dollars.
+2. The top tip with KiwiSaver: Half an hour’s work can make you hundreds of thousands of dollars.
 It’s quite true.
 Print off the documentation and join KiwiSaver today you’ll soon have thousands of dollars in your KiwiSaver.
-The average KiwiSaver balance is over $8,000, of which a good proportion came from the government, employers and investment growth.
+The average KiwiSaver balance is $15,000 of which a good proportion came from the government, employers and investment growth.
 A 25-year-old earning $50,000 and paying the minimum into KiwiSaver will have $297,745 to retire on.
 That’s huge.

-- Buying your own palace.
-Owning your own home is a really great way to get ahead.
+4.The top tip with buying your own palace – Owning your own home is a really great way to get ahead.
+While we realise this isn’t a reality for everyone, chipping away at savings to inch towards the property ladder can really pay off in teh long term.
 Instead of paying dead rent money to the landlord, put it towards your own home.
-In the early years the rent and mortgage payments will be little different.
-But slowly the home will go up in value.
+But, slowly, the home will go up in value.
 You’ll have built up tens or even hundreds of thousands of dollars of your own money in that home that you’d never have if you stayed renting.
 What’s more, you’ll be able to keep pets, stick Blue-Tak on your walls, and not put up with intrusive inspections.

 We know it’s easy to think negatively about debt, saving, and even homeownership.
 Thinking “I can do this” is the very first sprinkling of gold dust.

 Sign up to receive more news like this straight to your inbox.